News and Views

 Regenerative agriculture is widely praised, but several claims about its benefits are overstated, inconsistent, or unsupported by the evidence.

-Soil carbon gains plateau after ~10–13 years as soil carbon reaches saturation; further additions of carbon are not possible.
-The sequestration is reversible and often modest—carbon can be lost through soil disturbance, erosion, drought, or warming.
+Soil carbon gains plateau after ~10–13 years as soil carbon reaches saturation; further sequestration of carbon will not be possible.
+The total sequestration is reversible and often modest—carbon can be lost through soil disturbance, erosion, drought, or warming.

 Greenhouse‑gas accounting is complex: many carbon‑negative claims for regenerative systems depend on optimistic assumptions, short measurement windows, or partial accounting.

-Regenerative practices can raise emissions through altered fertilizer use, the need for more irrigation, and the really unfortunate reality that the increase life span of pasture raised livestock (they live sadly about 2 years of life before slaughter vs the even more sad 1 year of life for confined livestock production).
-This extra year of life actually boosts the green house gas (GHG) emissions of production of Nitrous Oxide (N20) or Mehtane (CH4) enough to offset soil carbon gains.
+Regenerative practices can raise emissions through altered fertilizer use, the need for more irrigation, and the really unfortunate reality that the increase life span of pasture raised livestock (sadly they live about 2 years of life before slaughter vs the even more sad 1 year of life for confined livestock production).
+Unfortunately, this extra year of life actually elevates the green house gas (GHG) emissions of pastured raised livestock over confined livestock production of Nitrous Oxide (N20) and Mehtane (CH4) enough to offset soil carbon sequestration gains.

-Off‑farm emissions are often omitted: machinery, purchased inputs (feed, fertilizers, lime), processing, and transport, producing incomplete or misleading net‑emissions estimates.
+Off‑farm emissions are often omitted: By omitting the emissions from machinery used in off-farm production, from purchased inputs (feed, fertilizers, lime), from processing, and transport, result in incomplete or misleading net‑emissions estimates for regenerative agriculture.

 Why Not Regenerative Agriculture